• Skip to primary navigation

 Back to this awesome Barley with Pea Pesto Salad, did I say it's super easy to make?

-All you have to do is mixing the barley with the pea pesto, add in some rocket leaves, Grana Padano shavings and few slices of Prosciutto di San Daniele, and you're good to go.
+All you have to do is mix the barley with the pea pesto, add in some rocket leaves, cheese shavings and few slices of prosciutto, and you're done!

-For even more flavour, you can also add in some roasted nuts, such as hazelnuts and almonds.
+For even more flavor, you can also add in some roasted nuts, such as hazelnuts and almonds.

 You can also add some extra toppings if you like.
 I LOVE adding a couple of soft-boiled eggs to make this salad even more special.